Terms of Service ("Cello-ToS")

 5. Term and Termination, Deletion of User Account

 5.1 Unless otherwise expressly agreed between the Parties, the Term of the Agreement shall run for an indefinite period.
-The Parties may terminate the Agreement (including the User Account) with 30 days prior written notice using the respective function on the Platform or – as applicable – the User’s current email address specified in the User Account or Cello's email address as stated in the imprint of the Platform.
+The Parties may terminate the Agreement (including the User Account) with 30 calendar days prior written notice using the respective function on the Platform or – as applicable – the User’s current email address specified in the User Account or Cello's email address as stated in the imprint of the Platform.

 5.2 Upon termination of the Agreement, all rights of use of the User to the Platform, the Cello Code, and all other services of Cello shall immediately cease and Cello may limit the access of the User to the Platform and deactivate the Cello Code.
 Upon termination of the Agreement, Cello may also delete the User's User Account and all information of the User Account insofar as no contractual or legal obligation to retain data applies.
 After such deletion, the User will not be able to access or use the functions of the Platform that are only provided to registered Users and not be able to access the data stored in the User's User Account anymore.
 If the Customer still owes payments to Cello, the Agreement shall continue to apply only insofar as this relates to the payment of the outstanding debts (however, the Customer shall no longer have any rights of use during this period).